dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Style the circles.md

 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-12-1024x361.png)

-This book is primarily about building an interactive visualization using D3 but we’ll also have a brief look at the **design choices** surrounding the color scheme.
+This book is primarily about building an interactive visualisation using D3 but we’ll also have a brief look at the **design choices** surrounding the color scheme.

 In this section: